 Splitting—Not Safe for All Drugs TOP

-In a 2002 study in American Journal of Managed Care, researchers studied if pill splitting can reduce the cost of drugs without compromising their safety and effectiveness.
+In a study in the American Journal of Managed Care, researchers studied if pill splitting can reduce the cost of drugs without compromising their safety and effectiveness.
 They also set out to identify the drugs that are most appropriate for splitting.
 These researchers examined the pharmacy records of a managed care plan at Massachusetts General Hospital in Boston.

 Talk to Your Doctor Before You Split Pills TOP

 Do not split pills without first discussing the safety of the practice for each of your medications with your doctor.
 For some patients, pill splitting is unwise, resulting in uneven dosing and ineffective treatment.
-Patients who have the following issues may want to avoid pill splitting:
+People who have the following issues may want to avoid pill splitting:

 If you are going to split pills regularly, invest in a pill-splitting device.
 They are easy to use and allow you to split pills quite accurately.
 Your pharmacist can show you how to use it.

-Also, if you switch from one brand of medicine to another, you need to make sure that it is still safe to split the pills.
+Also, if you switch from one brand of medication to another, you need to make sure that it is still safe to split the pills.
 Make sure to check the package to make sure that the pill is FDA approved to be split.

 If you and your doctor decide that pill splitting is a good strategy for you, you may be able to save a good portion of the money you are now spending on medication.